 “A balanced look at the struggle for the future of Catholicism…To Change the Church is a fascinating look at the church under Pope Francis” (Kirkus Reviews).
 Engaging and provocative, this is “a pot-boiler of a history that examines a growing ecclesial crisis” (Washington Independent Review of Books).

-Ross Douthat is a columnist for The New York Times op-ed page.
+Ross Douthat is a columnist for the New York Times op-ed page.
 He is the author of To Change the Church, Bad Religion, and Privilege, and coauthor of Grand New Party.
-Before joining The New York Times, he was a senior editor for The Atlantic.
+Before joining the New York Times, he was a senior editor for the Atlantic.
 He is the film critic for National Review, and he cohosts the New York Times’s weekly op-ed podcast, The Argument.
 He lives in New Haven with his wife and three children.

 "A powerfully prophetic work whose sobriety and fairness magnifies the force of its warning.
 Pope Francis is leading a theological revolution whose recklessness beggars belief, and the effects of which stand to be more epochal than most Catholics realize.
 Ross Douthat reads the signs of these anxious times with acute clarity and far-seeing vision.
 To Change the Church is must reading for every Christian who cares about the fate of the West and the future of global Christianity."—Rod Dreher, author of The Benedict Option

 "High-minded cultural criticism, concise, rhetorically agile, lit up by Douthat's love for the Roman Catholic Church....an adroit, perceptive, gripping account....It's strong stuff, conversationally lively and expressive."—The New York Times Book Review